25 Bugs That Start With A (With Fun Facts for Kids)

 Asian Lady Beetle

-It looks a lot like a ladybug, but usually has more spots and can be orange, not red.
+It looks a lot like a ladybug but usually has more spots and can be orange rather than red.

 Fun fact: They sometimes huddle up inside homes to stay warm in winter.